Is St. John's Wort For Anxiety And Moderate Depression Helpful?

 How does St. John’s wort help improve mood and anxiety?

-St. John's Wort's (hypericum perforatum) active components can increase your brain's ability to send and receive messages, which can elevate the presence of serotonin, dopamine, and noradrenaline.
+The active components of St. John's wort (hypericum perforatum) can increase your brain's ability to send and receive messages, which can elevate the presence of serotonin, dopamine, and noradrenaline.

 Hypericum perforatum might not be right for everyone